After 14 hours of research evaluating 750 products, we picked VIPERTEK VTS-989 as our top choice.

 Here's what you can do:

-Find yourself the best stun gun or taser available.
+Find yourself the best stun gun or TASER products available.

 Rather than use something like a knife that could escalate the situation, your best option is to find a solution that incapacitates your attacker.
-A taser or stun gun could be the ideal solution.
+A TASER product or stun gun could be the ideal solution.

-Tasers are electroshock weapons that fire two darts that, once embedded in an attacker's flesh, send millions of volts racing through the body.
-Stun guns are handheld versions of a taser.
+TASER products are electroshock weapons that fire two darts that, once embedded in an attacker's flesh, send millions of volts racing through the body.
+Stun guns are handheld versions of a TASER.

 The two prongs have to be pressed to the attacker's body in order to electrocute them.
-Both stun guns and tasers provide a safe, effective solution for self-defense in a wide range of situations.
+Both stun guns and TASER products provide a safe, effective solution for self-defense in a wide range of situations.

 Note: Stun guns are illegal in Hawaii, New Jersey, Washington D.C., Massachusetts, Rhode Island, and New York.

 The good news is: